terramate-io/terramate/docs/project-config.md

 List of configurations:

-* git.default\_remote (default="origin") : changes default remote
-* git.default\_branch (default="main")   : changes default branch

-## terramate.config.run.env

-The environment in which stacks are going to be executed can be configured using the `terramate.config.run.env` block.
-This block has no labels and accepts arbitrary attributes where each attribute represents an environment variable that will be evaluated and exported when executing the stack.
-The attributes must always evaluate to strings.

-Example:
+- `terramate.config.git.default_remote` - Set a default remote origin to use for git related actions.
+The default is `"origin"`.
+- `terramate.config.git.default_branch` - Set a default branch to use for git related actions.
+The default is `"main"`.

+### The `terramate.config.run` Block

+Configuration for the `terramate run` command can be set in the `terramate.config.run` block.

+#### The `terramate.config.run.env` Block

+In `terramate.config.run.env` block a map of environment variables can be defined that will be set when running command using `terramate run`.

+The following example exports the `TF_PLUGIN_CACHE_DIR` environment variable to enable [Terraform Provider Plugin Caching](https://www.terraform.io/cli/config/config-file#provider-plugin-cache).

 ```hcl
 terramate {